willyweather/slate/source/index.html.md

 }
 ```

-Swell Period forecast graph series, can be plotted on the same graph as a <a href="#forecast-graphs-swell-height">Swell Height</a> graph.
+Swell Period forecast graph series, can be plotted on the same graph as a <a href="#graph-get-forecast-graphs-swell-height">Swell Height</a> graph.

 ### Data Config